Proficient CS Ops Begins With Clear Ownership Responsibilities

 Fiscal year planning

-3. Account assignment is complete
+3. Account assignment complete

 Data quality and governance

-1. Governance policy is established and documented
+1. Governance policy established and documented

 2. Key data fields, inputs, and update policies used as sources for metrics and KPIs are documented, clear, and appropriately locked down